TRIQS/triqs/doc/documentation/cpp_api/itertools/transform.rst

-   element of a range.
+Transform (lazy)applies a unary lambda function to every element of a range.
 It returns itself a range.